Our Doctor's Videos

 By James Genuario, M.D.

-Aubrey, diagnosed with arthrogryposis, was treated by David S. Feldman, MD, an orthopedic surgeon..
+Emmet, diagnosed with Congenital Pseudarthrosis of the Tibia, was treated by David S. Feldman, MD,..

 By David S. Feldman, MD